-It might have an arbitration clause and you understand this might prevent you from suing in case of a dispute.
-Arbitration typically benefits the company more than the consumer.
+It might have an arbitration clause, and you understand this might prevent you from suing in case of a dispute.
+However, arbitration typically benefits the company more than the consumer.
 It’s just something to be aware of.

-Is there a money-back guarantee in the contract if the company is not able to deliver the services promised?
+Is there a money-back guarantee in the contract if the company cannot deliver the services promised?

-If they provided you with a money-back guarantee as part of your initial checking, make sure it is included in the contract.
-Also, make sure it is a reasonable money-back guarantee.
+If they provided you with a money-back guarantee as part of your initial checking, ensure it is included in the contract.
+Also, make sure it is an excellent money-back guarantee.
 I’ve seen some that say you are not eligible for any money back unless you make all the payments for services.
 But why would you want to continue to pay for services that are defective or not working for you?

 Is the contract with the company you checked out and thought you were dealing with.